 Invest in proper maintenance, according to the intervals recommended by your vehicle's manufacturer and your car will run reliably for a long time.
 According to Jody, "A car manufacturer has a very large staff of engineers who design vehicles to run optimally for a very long time if they are serviced regularly.
 Those services must be performed in the interval that they recommend to keep you safe and to keep you from breakdowns."

-Don't miss the two female friendly car advice features for lots more "Car Advice Every Woman Should Know" and tips on "How to Avoid Getting Ripped off at the Mechanic."
+Check out the two female friendly car advice features at Capessa.com for lots more "Car Advice Every Woman Should Know" and tips on "How to Avoid Getting Ripped off at the Mechanic."
 They're both extremely informative!

 By Brandy Schaffels